-BON Roundtable: Big weekend ahead for Texas Hoops, Baseball
+BON Roundtable: Big weekend ahead for Texas hoops, baseball

 Cameron - I think back to last year’s opening tournament when the Longhorns got swept and everyone was looking around scared.
 Fast forward to June and Texas was a few plays away from playing in the CWS Final.
 Now if they get swept again this weekend it’ll be a little confounding, but I’m excited to see how the bats look against LSU and Tennessee.

 Kyle - Eddie Reese has won 43 consecutive conference championships.
 43!
 He is so far past every other college coach in every sport, that he can only look to Kim Jong-Il’s golf records for rivals in terms of dominance.
 Poor Carol Capitani just won her 10th consecutive on the women’s side at Texas and she still has decades to go!
-But Texas Men’s & Women’s Swimming and Diving are a known entity.
-I am going with Coach Flo and both Men’s & Women’s track sweeping the Big 12 championships for the second straight year.
+But Texas men’s & women’s swimming and diving are a known entity.
+I am going with Coach Flo and both men’s & women’s track sweeping the Big 12 championships for the second straight year.
 He is really building a special program since taking over in 2018.
 How do you replace one of the singular-most dominant and popular athletes in the nation last year in Tara Davis?
 Get one of the other two finalists for the Bowerman award to transfer from rival Texas A&M!
-Getting Tyra Gittens is like poaching WR Mike Evans after his breakout 2013 year.
+Getting Tyra Gittens is like poaching wide receiver Mike Evans after his breakout 2013 year.

 Loading comments...